 IAS 37, provision for review of buildings where EWS or cladding solutions have been used and contingent liabilities

-Barratt Developments PLC – Annual report – 30 June 2022
+Barratt Developments PLC – Annual report – 30 June 2023

 Industry: real estate

-1 Basis of preparation (extract 1)
+1. Basis of preparation (extract 1)

 Critical accounting judgements and key sources of estimation uncertainty

-The preparation of Financial Statements in conformity with IFRS requires the use of estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the Financial Statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of Financial Statements in conformity with UK adopted IFRS requires the use of estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the Financial Statements and the reported amounts of revenues and expenses during the reporting period.
 Although these estimates are based on the Directors’ best knowledge of the amounts, actual results may ultimately differ from those estimates.
 The Directors have made no individual critical accounting judgements that have a significant impact upon the Financial Statements, apart from those involving estimations.

 • Margin recognition – see note 3; and

-• Costs associated with legacy properties – see note 21.
+• Costs associated with legacy properties — see note 20.

-21 Provisions
+20. Provisions

 Provisions

-Provisions are recognised when the Group has a present obligation as a result of a past event, and it is probable that the Group will be required to settle that obligation.
+Provisions are recognised when the Group has a present obligation (legal or constructive) as a result of a past event, and it is probable that the Group will be required to settle that obligation.
 Provisions are measured at the Directors’ best estimate of the expenditure required to settle the obligation at the balance sheet date and are discounted to present value where the effect is material.

 The Company had no provisions in either year.